-If your looking for historic value then the Casa del Temple is a must place to visit.
+If you are looking for historic value then the Casa del Temple is a must place to visit.
 Constructed in the 18th Century it once housed the governor of the island.

-If you are wine lover then a trip to La Geria Wine Region is highly recommended.
+For wine lovers then a trip to La Geria Wine Region is highly recommended.
 This unique vineyard with wide-spaced vines grown in black soil produces some world-class table wines including Malmsey.

 » Website: https://www.lanzaroteguidebook.com/

 If you want to get out and eat something good, in Lanzarote options are plenty.
 Restaurante El Navarro, in Costa Teguise, perhaps one of the most popular family restaurants in Lanzarote, where local dishes are made with fresh products daily, the service is impeccable and the food is delicious.

 In Puerto Calero, at Cafe de la Plaza, a lovely boutique cafe to relax after a walk, enjoy afternoon tea with a slice of lemon cake … a delight!